 After the tour, Pascal returned home determined to make a difference in his community.
-Since that year, he has graduated from high school and has traveled to Kenya to purse a degree in church education ministry.
-He will graduate in November and is hoping to return to Uganda to teach the Bible in schools, universities, and churches.
+Since then, he has graduated from high school and completed a degree in church education and biblical teaching.
+He now works for a Christian ministry, sharing the Gospel and helping meet the needs of other people in Uganda.

 “I’m now a qualified Bible teacher because I know I’ve been called to serve God,” Pascal said.

-Child sponsorship and a year on tour with the Children of the World choir took a boy living in poverty and gave him hope for the future.
+Child sponsorship took a boy living in poverty and gave him hope for the future.
 When you sponsor a child, you do exactly the same thing.